M-Hafez22/islamic-prayer-times/README.md

   2. The languages will appear in the bottom left corner.
   3. Press the button of your language.

+- Switching Theme
+  1. Press the gear icon on the bottom right corner.
+  2. The Themes will appear in the bottom right corner.
+  3. Press the button of your Theme.

  - Location
 	 - let the app to detect your location to present prayers times for your Time zone.
 	 -  If you block location detecting it will present data for the default location ( Africa/Cairo ).